WisedomChainGroup/wisdom-operations/README.md

 *wisdom-operations for monitoring Nodes*

 ## Illustrate
-*Refer to operation instruction in wisdom-operation.zip for details.*
+*Refer to the instructions in the latest wisdom-operation.zip in the release.*

 ## Use
 *Download the latest wisdom-operation.zip in the release And decompress, run monitor.jar.*